A dying breed: why manual transmission supercars are the holy grail of automotive investment

 View the full listing for our manual Aston Martin GT8.

 With that being said, consumers purchasing new high-end cars are having the choice taken out of their hands in the majority of cases, as the manual gearbox fades into obscurity.
-This leaves the door open for unwavering collectors and enthusiasts who are willing to pay a premium for cars that are soon to be deemed modern classics housing the sought-after stick shift.
+This leaves the door open for unwavering collectors, enthusiasts and investors who are willing to pay a premium for cars that are soon to be deemed modern classics housing the sought-after stick shift.

 Then, of course, there are the true classics.
 Cars from a quarter of a century ago and older when paddle shifting was in its infancy at the pinnacle of motorsport in Formula 1.
 During that time, changing gears (among other things) was an unwieldy and unrefined affair lending a certain charm and je ne sais quoi that just can’t be found in modern machinery.